View of the harbour from the Parks Canada office

 A blast of cold air hits me as I saunter off the plane in Pangnirtung – a remote, mostly Inuit community on Baffin Island in Nunavut.
 Instantly I am wondering just what the hell I’ve got myself into.
 It’s June 30th and I know it’s the Arctic but somehow I didn’t expect cold like this.
 I have already endured a flight to Ottawa, another to Iqaluit and then finally one to Pangnirtung – the starting point for my backpacking trip in Auyuittuq National Park.

 This part of the world is not an easy – or an inexpensive place to visit.
-But I’m here because I have willingly signed on to do hump what feels like a 60 pound load to Akshayuk Pass in Auyuittuq National Park over the course of 11 days.
-It’s a place you’ve likely never heard of.
-There’s a reason for that.
+I’m here because I have willingly signed on to hump what feels like a 60 pound load to Akshayuk Pass in Auyuittuq National Park over the course of 11 days.
+It’s a place you’ve likely never heard of – and there’s a reason for that.

 Backpacking Auyuittuq National Park is definitely not a trip for people who are after comfort.
 But if it’s adventure in a grand landscape then I hope you consider it.
 At the bottom of the post there are links to different parts of the trip.